PastIn Person

 Professor of Law at Texas A&M University School of Law

-Professor Meg Penrose is a faculty member at Texas A&M University School of Law, moderating discussions at the symposium.
+Professor Meg Penrose is a faculty member at Texas A&M University School of Law, moderating panels on federalism and constitutional challenges.

 Event Details